 FirstNet in Vermont

 FirstNet, or the First Responder Network Authority, is a federal agency formed to ensure the building, deployment and operation of the first high-speed nationwide broadband network dedicated to public safety.
 In Vermont, the Public Safety Broadband Network Commission (PSBC) acts as a guiding group to prepare the state for the Nationwide Public Safety Broadband Network (NPSBN).
 Key leadership on the commission represents police, fire and EMS personnel and state agency representatives.
 The NPSBN will provide a cellular type coverage to first responders, with priority and pre-emption features.
-The Department of Public Safety is hosting regional meetings in Vermont in February and March to give first responders an opportunity to speak directly with FirstNet and AT&T representatives about the coverage and services planned for specific areas.
+Following a 15-month national RFP process, AT&T was selected as FirstNet's commercial partner to build and operate the network.